 When I was at fashion school, we stored our patterns on a clothing rack hanging by metal hooks.
 This is still how I store my card stock sewing patterns now.

-If you have a wardrobe with extra hanging space pop the patterns in behind your clothes.
+If you have a wardrobe with extra hanging space, pop the patterns behind your clothes.
 This will keep them out of sight and unwrinkled.

-You will need to purchase some hooks and a large hole punch to cut into the patterns.
-I just use a scrapbooking hole punch, which works great.
-You can get large hole punches made for cutting through multiple pattern pieces at a time but they are more expensive.
+You can purchase pattern hooks and a large hole punch to cut into the patterns.
+I use a scrapbooking hole punch, which works great.
+You can get large hole punches made for cutting through multiple pattern pieces at a time, but they are more expensive.
 We called them ‘bunny ears’ at fashion school.

 You can print out the first page of the pattern and hang it in front of the pattern pieces, so you know what pattern it is.
-Either hole punch the paper or use a clear file, I think the clear file is the best option as its less likely to rip off the pattern hooks.
+Either hole punch the paper or use a clear file.
+I think clear files are the best option as it’s less likely to rip off the pattern hooks.

-Or you can print out our free pattern organising card, which are handy to write all the pattern information onto.
+Or you can print out our pattern record card, which is handy to write all the pattern information.
 This pdf can be printed using your home printer and will have the best longevity when printed onto cardstock.
 There is a circle at the top, which can be hole punched or cut out, then hung onto the pattern hook.

 Option 2: Clip Hangers

-You can use clip hangers from your wardrobe or the dollar store to hang patterns by.
+You can use clip hangers from your wardrobe or the dollar store to hang patterns.
 This is a free option if you already own spare clip hangers.
 Bonus!

-Simply combine your pattern pieces together and clip them on a hanger.
-Print out your pattern instruction page so you can quickly see what the pattern is when looking through.
+Simply combine your pattern pieces and clip them on a hanger.
+Print out your pattern instruction page, so you can quickly see the pattern when looking through.

-Tip: You could combine option 1 & 2 together by using clip hangers instead of buying pattern hooks.
+Tip: You could combine options 1 & 2 by using clip hangers instead of buying pattern hooks.